hellmake/CAST-Imaging-Workshop/content/2_Setup/26_Submit_Results.md

 The "technical" work is now done.
 The ***CAST Highlight Agent*** has done its job and produced scan results for both applications and we're going to upload them to our portfolio.

-Let's go back to the CAST Highlight web portal and click on the ***APPLICATION SCANS*** menu.
+Let's go back to the CAST Highlight web portal and click on the ***APPLICATION SCANS*** menu (if you don't see this menu, remember the trick to switch to your own *subdomain*).
 Our campaign is still pending:
 ![Campaign Launched](/images/Declare-7.png)

 ## Uploading the Code Scan Results